oyster-catcher/BoosterGuidance/README.md

 ## ADVANCED TOPICS

-In the base game you may not need to touch the advanced setting but you probably will in Realism Overhaul.
+In the base game you may not need to touch the advanced settings but you probably will in Realism Overhaul.
+If your rocket seems to crash into the ground then increase touchdown margin, or ensure you rockets have sufficient thrust to slow for landing.

 ### Logging